 Between June and December 2016, an all-party committee on electoral reform (ERRE) held meetings in Ottawa and in 19 locations across Canada, hearing from hundreds of experts from Canada and around the world and thousands of citizens, in person and online.

 The results of consultations showed that 88% of the expert witnesses and 87% of the citizens who testified recommended Canada adopt a system of proportional representation.
 This was consistent with 13 previous commissions, assemblies or committees recommending PR.
 Read Fair Vote Canada’s submission to the ERRE here.

-Finding no willingness from the Liberal members on the ERRE to keep their own promise, the NDP and Green Party members, in an effort to find a majority consensus in the committee’s report that would allow this important promise to move ahead, joined with the Conservatives in recommending a referendum on proportional representation.
+Finding no willingness from the Liberal members on the ERRE to keep their own promise, the NDP and Green Party members, in an effort to find a majority consensus in the committee’s report that would keep the conversation alive, joined with the Conservatives in recommending a referendum on proportional representation.

 Unfortunately, the day the ERRE’s report was released, the 5 Liberal members held a separate press conference, recommending that the Liberal Party break its own promise to Canadians.

 Because the Liberals have a majority of the seats, this effectively killed the promise to end first-past-the-post and make every vote count in time for 2019.